Leon Goretzka: Personal life

 Goretzka was born in Bochum, North Rhine-Westphalia.
 He completed his Abitur and graduated from the Alice-Salomon-Berufskolleg (Alice-Salomon-Vocational School) in Bochum.
 His father, Konrad, is an automotive engineer and electrical engineer for Opel.
+Goretzka's paternal ancestors were Ruhrpolen (Polish people in the Ruhr area).
 His mother, Katharina, was presbyter in the Protestant parish of Altenbochum-Laer and worked as a business manager in many institutions in Bochum.

 In 2020, Goretzka launched an online initiative, "We Kick Corona", with his Bayern Munich teammate Joshua Kimmich, to help charitable, social or medical institutions during the COVID-19 pandemic.

 Goretzka has been an activist against hate crimes, visiting the Dachau Holocaust memorial, and meeting Holocaust survivor Margot Friedländer.
 He is a critic of the far-right political party Alternative for Germany, calling them a "disgrace for Germany" and saying "when a party is supported and led by Holocaust revisionists and Corona deniers, then they are unmasking themselves".

 Beside football, Goretzka has also invested in a marketing company in 2014.
 In August 2020, he started a real estate firm, LivinCG inmobilien GMBH, which is managed by his girlfriend.